 Examples of Geothermal Energy:

-• Chena Hot Springs (Alaska): Uses geothermal energy for heating and power.
+- Chena Hot Springs (Alaska): Uses geothermal heat for both electricity and heating.

 Also Read: Geothermal Energy: Harnessing the Planet’s Hidden Powerhouse